HunterTParks/C-Project/README.md

 * Enjoy!

 ## Known Bugs
-Styling currently has an issue with formatting
+* Styling currently has an issue with formatting
+* When displaying names on index.cshtml, will display 2 empty hyperlinks per 1 non-empty hyperlink that you cannot see.
+Only visible if you put CSS style borders around 'a' tags.

 ## Support
 If you have any problems at all, feel free to email me at hunter.thomas.parks@gmail.com